Information Law (LL.M.)

 Our modules and further training programmes

 Do you want to take more than one module?
-Our continuing education programmes in information law, which culminate in a Diploma of Advanced Studies (DAS), comprise three modules with different focuses.
+A Diploma of Advanced Studies (DAS) comprises three modules with a content focus:

 Questions about studying